• Skip to primary navigation

 Forbes Norris Award

-The Forbes Norris Award, first presented in 1994, honours the memory of Dr. Forbes “Ted” Norris (1928-1993), a neurologist who dedicated his career to helping people with ALS/MND.
-The purpose of this prestigious award is to encourage a combination of two major qualities: management of and advances in understanding ALS/MND, to the benefit of people living with the disease.
-The criteria for the Forbes Norris award are that the nominee must be:
+Established in 1994, the Forbes Norris Award honours the legacy of Dr. Forbes “Ted” Norris (1928-1993), a neurologist who dedicated his career to helping people with ALS/MND.
+This prestigious award recognizes individuals who contribute to the management and advancement of understanding ALS/MND to the benefit of people living with the disease.

-For over 30 years, Dr. Jonathan D. Glass has dedicated himself to ALS/MND community.
+Dr. Jonathan D. Glass has dedicated himself to ALS/MND community for over 30 years.
 He leads the Emory ALS Center, one of the largest centres in the United States, where he has earned a reputation for providing compassionate, expert care.
 He has been at the forefront of important research, including the first human trials of stem cell treatment for ALS/MND.
 He has also built a large collection of patient samples that has helped scientists around the world study ALS/MND, leading to new discoveries about the disease.

 “What sets Dr. Glass apart is his passion for bringing science to the clinic,” say Dr. Christina Fournier and Meraida Polak of the Emory ALS Center.
 “Dr. Glass is an outspoken proponent for the ethical and responsible involvement of ALS/MND patients in research about their disease, and then ensuring that patients reap the rewards of those efforts.”